CemalUnal/nlp-assignments/Exp2/README.md

 - Close given output file.

 #### Main.java
 This is the main class of the assignment.
-It calls the method reads and processes the given input file.
+It calls the methods that reads and processes the given input file.
 And also it calls the method that implements viterbi algorithm.

 #### Accuracy
-Accuracy of my code is approximately 67.79 percent.
+Accuracy of my code is approximately 49.67 percent.
+This value can be more greater if use larger and more accurate datasets.

 ## Shortcomings of My Code
-- Execution time is nearly 40 minutes.
-This execution time could be slightly lower.
+- Execution time is nearly 5 seconds.
+This execution time may be lower.

 ## IMPORTANT NOTE BEFORE EXECUTION
 !!!
 I have used JAVA 8 this assignment.
 It may not be compiled with older versions of JAVA. !!!